This project has been featured in HACKADAY.

 To test it further, I also tried it with a more demanding lens: 55 mm.
 Without tracking, stars appear as streaks, but with tracking, stars remain as fixed points.

 Even with a 55 mm lens, the tracker is capable of accurate tracking up to 120 seconds, which should be more than enough for Milky Way shots.

 The tracker’s ‘tracking speed’ needs to match the actual movement of the sky.
 To calibrate your own tracker and make sure that the stepper does not rotate a bit too fast nor too slow, follow the procedure below:

-Astrophotography demands a lot of precision.
 All equatorial trackers, from the simplest DIYs to the most complex observatory-grade ones, must be properly polar-aligned before satisfying results can be obtained.
-There are no easy ways of doing the alignment.
 The following procedure details the steps on how to polar align any equatorial tracker, such as the DIY tracker.

-- To align the DIY tracker, use a polar-alignment method called drift alignment.
+To align the DIY tracker, use a the declination drift method.
 Before attempting this method, make sure that you have already calibrated the tracker, that is, you’ve managed to achieve a correct tracking rate.

-Remember, when pointed to a star in the east, minimize the north-south drift by moving the polar axis higher or lower (altitude adjustment).
-When pointed to a star in the zenith, minimize the north-south drift by moving the polar axis to the left or to the right (azimuth adjustment).
+Remember, when pointed to a star in the east, minimize the north-south drift by pointing the polar axis higher or lower (altitude adjustment).
+When pointed to a star in the zenith, minimize the north-south drift by pointing the polar axis to the left or to the right (azimuth adjustment).
 The east-west drift is corrected by adjusting the tracker’s speed.